pckhoi/jest-bench/README.md

 ## Which version to install

-Some environments such as `jest-electron` are only useable with Jest version 27, therefore this package take its version after jest version for easy installation:
+Some environments such as `jest-electron` are only useable with Jest version less than 27, therefore this package take its version after jest version for easy installation:

 | Jest version | Jest-Bench version |
 | ------------ | ------------------ |